 AWS::CloudFormation::Stackresource).
 Instead, use this operation on the parent stack (the stack that contains the

-The Amazon Resource Name (ARN) of an AWS Identity and Access Management (IAM) role that AWS CloudFormation assumes to roll back the stack.
-AWS CloudFormation uses the role’s credentials to make calls on your behalf.
-AWS CloudFormation always uses this role for all future operations on the stack.
-As long as users have permission to operate on the stack, AWS CloudFormation uses this role even if the users don’t have permission to pass it.
-Ensure that the role grants least privilege.
+The Amazon Resource Name (ARN) of an Identity and Access Management (IAM) role that CloudFormation assumes to roll back the stack.
+CloudFormation uses the role’s credentials to make calls on your behalf.
+CloudFormation always uses this role for all future operations on the stack.
+Provided that users have permission to operate on the stack, CloudFormation uses this role even if the users don’t have permission to pass it.
+Ensure that the role grants least permission.

-If you don’t specify a value, AWS CloudFormation uses the role that was previously associated with the stack.
-If no role is available, AWS CloudFormation uses a temporary session that is generated from your user credentials.
+If you don’t specify a value, CloudFormation uses the role that was previously associated with the stack.
+If no role is available, CloudFormation uses a temporary session that’s generated from your user credentials.

 UPDATE_FAILEDstate because a rollback failed.
 You can’t specify resources that are in the

-UPDATE_FAILEDstate for other reasons, for example, because an update was cancelled.
+UPDATE_FAILEDstate for other reasons, for example, because an update was canceled.
 To check why a resource update failed, use the DescribeStackResources action, and view the resource status reason.

 UPDATE_COMPLETEand continues to roll back the stack.
 After the rollback is complete, the state of the skipped resources will be inconsistent with the state of the resources in the stack template.
 Before performing another stack update, you must update the stack or resources to be consistent with each other.
 If you don’t, subsequent stack updates might fail, and the stack will become unrecoverable.